-Net artist, media artist, curator, writer, street artist, activist and musician.
-Emerging in the late 80′s from the streets exploring creativity via agit-art tactics.
+His art and activist history began in the late 80′s on the streets of Bristol, UK, exploring creativity via agit-art tactics.
 Using unofficial, experimental platforms such as the streets, pirate radio such as the locally popular ‘Savage Yet Tender’ alternative broadcasting 1980′s group, net broadcasts, BBS systems, performance, intervention, events, pamphlets, warehouses and gallery spaces.
-In the early nineties, was co-sysop (systems operator) with Heath Bunting on Cybercafe BBS with Irational.org.
+In the early 90s, I was co-sysop (systems operator) with Heath Bunting on the art and anarchist Cybercafe BBS with Irational.org.

 Furtherfield’s mission is to co-create extraordinary art that connects with contemporary audiences providing innovative, engaging and inclusive digital and physical spaces for appreciating and participating in practices in art, technology and social change.
 As well as finding alternative ways around already dominating hegemonies, thus claiming for ourselves and our peer networks a culturally aware and critical dialogue beyond traditional hierarchical behaviours.
 Influenced by situationist theory, fluxus, free and open source culture, hacktivism, and processes of self-education and peer learning, in an art, activist and community context.

 Marc Garrett | Exploring Class in Postdigital Cultures.